How will we define if Cape independence has been a success or not?

 Developing the local economy

 Foreign investment, however, is only half the story.
 When Margaret Thatcher turned the UK economy around, following an IMF bailout, one of the cornerstones of her economic policy was empowering the working class to start their own businesses, and to buy their own homes.
 She took no prisoners, including breaking once and for all time the excessive power of the unions, and for that many still revile her.
-None of them will tell you that she became the longest serving British prime minister of the 20 th century on the back of working class votes.
+None of them will tell you that she became the longest serving British prime minister of the 20th century on the back of working class votes.
 South Africans are extraordinarily resourceful people.
-To empower would be entrepreneurs, the Cape of Good Hope would do four things.
+To empower would be entrepreneurs, the Cape of Good Hope could do four things.
 Provide easy access to funding, provide access to markets, provide training and support, and ensure law and order.

 Thatcher came to power in 1979.
 In 1981 the UK launched the ‘Small Firm Loan Guarantee Scheme’.
 It was so successful it ran for 28 years, where after it was replaced by a similar scheme which is still in operation today.
 It is a scheme that I believe would be fantastic for the Cape of Good Hope.
 Essentially it was a public private partnership between the banks and the government to stimulate growth.
 The government provided collateral for projects deemed commercially viable by the banks, but where the entrepreneur had no collateral to offer (everything they did have had to be offered first).
 It was an incredibly successful way of turning small businesses into medium sized ones, and would be an ideal way to assist those Western Cape entrepreneurs with viable projects, but no access to funding.